-The horn is actuated by depressing the circular shaped button located in the center of the steering wheel.
+The horn is actuated by depressing the button or spokes located in the center of the steering wheel.

 POWER STEERING

 If the steering system power assist fails due to some malfunction, or because the engine has stalled, the vehicle can still be steered.
 However, much greater effort is required, particularly in sharp turns.